Playing it safe

 Starting a physical activity program

-Adopting an active lifestyle is smart.
-But so is playing it safe.
-Start slow if you have not been physically active for a long time (see Types of physical activity).
+Start slow if you have not been physically active for a long time (see how to be active for health).
 And talk to your doctor before you begin any physical activity if you:

 You can also take these steps to prevent injury:

 - Use safety equipment.
 For example, wear a helmet for bike riding or supportive shoes for walking or jogging.

 - Start every workout with a warm-up.
 Spend 5 to 10 minutes doing some easy stretches and movement, progressing to a brisk walk.
 Do the same thing when you're done working out until your heart rate returns to normal.